controversies-of-science/controversy-scripts/README.md

 ### create-card-thumbnails (SOON)

 `npm run create-card-thumbnails` - This generates card thumbnails based upon the contents of `img/cards`.
 See `src/es6/libs/config.es` for the thumbnail width setting.
+For the time being, we will manage the S3 bucket manually.

 ### create-feed-thumbnails (SOON)

 `npm run create-feed-thumbnails` - This generates feed thumbnails based upon the contents of `img/feeds`.
 See `src/es6/libs/config.es` for the thumbnail width setting.
+For the time being, we will manage the S3 bucket manually.

 ### create-card-pyramids (LATER)